Alexa, can you help with this murder case?

 As technology has become more and more integral to daily life, authorities have increasingly sought evidence from mobile phones, laptops, social media, even the Warcraft video game.

-The 2015 mass shooting in San Bernardino, California, pitted Apple, which built the shooters' mobile phone, against the FBI, which wanted the tech giant's help cracking the device's PIN code.
+The investigation into the 2015 mass shooting in San Bernardino, California, pitted Apple, which built one of the shooter's mobile phone, against the FBI, which wanted the tech giant's help cracking the device's PIN code.
 The trial of Justin Ross Harris, the Georgia dad convicted of leaving his young son in a hot car to die, regularly delved into texts, Google searches and Reddit posts.

 Attempting to mine a smart speaker for information may be a first, though.